Dehghanni/Teofl/Speaking.md

 -   **Coed dormitory**
   - It is too improper for the university to establish single-gender dorms.
-  - The dormitory is a miniature society indeed where you will learn how to get along with people other than your family members.
+  - The dormitory is a miniature society indeed where you will learn how to get along with people other than your family members and be independent of them.
 Students can make friends with new people or even find their **lifelong soulmates** whom they want to spend the rest of their life with.
   - Students can get to know members of the opposite sex, and they will learn to get to grips with differences.
 It can be seen that **sexism** is more common in countries with segregated education systems.
+  - Resident hall

 -   **University require Students to buy their own laptops**
   - There are pros and cons to either route, but I think it&#39;s too improper for university to force students to buy their own laptops.